Hue Entry Requirements

 Recommended Vaccinations

-- Japanese Encephalitis - Recommended for long-term travelers or those visiting rural areas, especially during rainy season
+- Japanese Encephalitis (recommended for travelers spending extended time in rural areas, during rainy season).

 Health Insurance